arielgee/Sage-Like/.misc/tasks.md

 * in feed preview: when rtl language is detected add class name in addition to `style="direction: rtl"` => NO
 * new pref: mark all feed items as "read" when opening feed preview from feed.
 Twitter: https://twitter.com/yoshboi420/status/1359269944609939457
 * in rssTreeView: eventOccureInItemIcon() is not used
+* check all uses of getQueryStringValue() is it always for feedPreview? (please let it be yes)	=> NO parked.js
+* for all calls to getQueryStringValue & getURLQueryStringValue: the calls are wrapped with decodeURIComponent().
+PUT the decodeURIComponent() INSIDE the function; `decodeURIComponent(value[1])`
 ---

 ## Now
-* check all uses of getQueryStringValue() is it always for feedPreview? (please let it be yes)
-* for all calls to getQueryStringValue & getURLQueryStringValue: the calls are wrapped with decodeURIComponent().
-PUT the decodeURIComponent() INSIDE the function; `decodeURIComponent(value[1])`
+* inspect error: Unknown property ‘-moz-outline-radius’.
+Declaration dropped. discoveryView.css:192:22  Elements matching selector: sl-tri-toggler:focus
 ---